This crochet bag pattern is not only a summer staple you can wear again and again but it’s really easy to make.

 I used a green/brown mix from King Cole Raffia called woodland.

-- I also added 3 pom poms in green and white, attaching to a ring clip, which then clipped onto the bag handle.
+I also added 3 pom poms in green and white, attaching them to a ring clip, which then clipped onto the bag handle.

 Please see my tutorial on how to make a tassel.